 Breville Barista Express – Espresso Machine: ($599) Amazon

 This is a great entry-level espresso machine for anyone who wants to begin down the road of brewing espresso-based beverages at home.
 It has a built-in grinder, and everything you need.
 You can usually find this on sale even for closer to $500 on Black Friday/Boxing Day).

 I hope that whatever you end up deciding when it comes to brewing great coffee while you’re working from home, that this article has been helpful.
 And when it comes to coffee gear there are always various price points when it comes to each piece.
 The sky really is the limit and if you want to talk more expensive options let me know.

-***please note that while I have done everything I can to keep costs as low as possible, prices on Amazon fluctuate fairly frequently and I cannot guarantee prices will be the same as when this article was published.
+***please note that while I have done everything I can to keep costs as low as possible, prices on websites can fluctuate and I cannot guarantee prices will be the same as when this article was published.